asainingen/asainingen.github.io/en/about.md

 ### Themes
 - Science fiction (Sci-Fi)
 - Aspects of love in contemporary and future society
-- Social norms in the age of information technology.
+- Social norms in the age of information technology

 ### Disciplines
 - Information Sciences
 - Philosophy of Information
 - Library and Information Sciences
-- Archival Science.
+- Archival Science

 ## Works